 - Interquel: Takes place before the second movie, as Noah and Ota are still regular pilots and the Special Vehicles Unit hasn't upgraded to the AV-02 Clash Buster yet.

-- Jade-Colored Glasses: Hata's character developement seems to ultimately lead to this during the course of the film.
-His partner has a different, more cynical although realistic world view, and Hata's potential love interest is revealed to be broken on the inside to the point where she created a monster she considers her daughter and kills herself when it is destroyed before her.
+- Jade-Colored Glasses: Hata's character development seems to ultimately lead to this during the course of the film.
+His partner Kusumi has a different, more cynical although realistic world view, and Hata's potential love interest is revealed to be broken on the inside to the point where she created a monster she considers her daughter and kills herself when it is destroyed before her.

 - Mutant: Prototype 13.